seanlucrussell/seanlucrussell.github.io/pages/game-of-life/game-of-life.md

 ---
-title: "GameOfLife"
+moduleName: "GameOfLife"
 dynamic: True
+primaryUrl: "/LIFE"
+update: Extra.GameOfLife.App.update
 imports:
   - Extra.GameOfLife.App
   - Extra.GameOfLife.Diagrams
 ---

-# Better living through sets
+# Better Living Through Sets

 Lists are THE most overrated data type bar none.
 Who has *ever* needed an ordered sequence of values with duplication?
 Not me.
 Lists are such a ridiculous data structure that no one can even agree how they should be built.
 A collection of cons cells?
 A block of contiguous memory?
 Do we index into them with pointers?
 Do we iterate over them with folds?
 Are we really just using a queue or a stack?
 Lists are crazy.